A quarter of the nation is vulnerable to extreme heat. How can cities cope?

 “We have, I think, a responsibility to be more responsible with how we develop properties so that people have safe spaces to live, work, play,” she said, “and also policies so that we can protect people who might not have health insurance, who may not have air conditioning at home.”

-In 2019, Eppig and her colleagues worked on a report called Scorched to share ideas with city planners.
-It lists a variety of solutions, from painting pavement white to passive cooling in buildings to adding building “envelopes” that provide shade, such as the green awning protruding from Denver’s Union Station.
-She also recommended adding more resilience hubs to cities — areas where citizens can be in air - conditioned spaces while having snacks or doing activities.
+In 2019, the Urban Land Institute's Urban Resilience Program worked on a report called Scorched to share ideas with city planners.
+It lists a variety of solutions, from painting pavement white to passive cooling in buildings to adding building “envelopes” that provide shade.
+One example is the shade canopy next to Denver’s Union Station.
+She also recommended adding more resilience hubs to cities — areas where citizens can be in air-conditioned spaces while having snacks or doing activities.

 But Eppig said many building owners don’t have enough money to pay for improvements or retrofits.

-Note: Correction: This story has been updated to reflect that the report was produced by The Urban Land Institute's Urban Resilience Program.
-It also corrects the description of the shade canopy at Union Station, which is white.